udit710/Auto-Job-Application-Tracker-Tool/README.md

 ## Overview
 **Auto Job Application Tracker (AJAT)** is a lightweight automation tool designed to streamline the process of tracking job applications.
 It uses web scraping to extract job details, summarizes the data using Generative AI, and updates a central spreadsheet for easy management and tracking.

+**Keyword Extracter** is another tool that extracts the top keywords from a job description.

 ### Features
 - **Web Scraping**: Automatically extracts job-related data from portals.
-- **Generative AI Integration**: Summarizes extracted data for quick review.
+- **Generative AI Integration**: Summarizes extracted data for quick review and also used in keyword extraction.
+- **Keyword Extracter**: Extracts top keywords from a job description.
 - **Spreadsheet Integration**: Updates job details on a centralized Google Sheet.
 - **User-Friendly Interface**: Powered by Flask (backend) and React (frontend).
 - **Scalable Architecture**: Utilizes Google Spreadsheets and can use AWS EC2 for reliable data storage and deployment.